By default, when new channels are added, the Graph Editor sets them to Edit Mode.

 Bake Sound to F-Curves¶

-The Bake Sound to F-Curves tool takes and sound file and uses its sound wave to create the animation data.
+The Bake Sound to F-Curves tool takes a sound file and uses its sound wave to create the animation data.

 - Lowest frequency